 While every visitor to Prague should absolutely spend some time admiring the historic architecture and marvelous sights, it’s also important to stop every so often to soak up the city’s unique atmosphere and sweeping beauty.

 Prague Castle is at the top of every visitor’s agenda, and for good reason.
 But it’s the Palace Gardens Below Prague Castle that really shouldn’t be missed.
 These are different from the Gardens Under the Ramparts, the green space running along the southern edge of the castle.
-The Palace Gardens, once the private backyards of 17th century aristocrats, are now a series of interconnected and steeply terraced gardens that anyone willing to pay the four dollar entrance fee can wander through.
-Amazingly, we had the gorgeous and winding pathways nearly to ourselves!
+The Palace Gardens, once the private backyards of 17th century aristocrats, are now a series of interconnected and steeply terraced gardens that anyone willing to pay the small entrance fee can wander through.
+Amazingly, I had the gorgeous and winding pathways nearly to myself!

 If you don’t want to pay the Palace Gardens admission or are unable to climb down the stairs, the Gardens Under the Ramparts is a great alternative.
 This public park on the grounds of Prague Castle is free to explore and offers spectacular views from its walls.
 You just might have to elbow some other visitors out of the way first.

 Another terraced wonderland is the Vrtba Garden, which was designed in 1720 for the Count of Vrtba, an important court official.
-Thanks to Vrtba Garden’s tucked-away location in a private courtyard, we once again found ourselves almost completely alone in a city that receives over four million visitors annually.
+Thanks to Vrtba Garden’s tucked-away location in a private courtyard, I once again found myself almost completely alone in a city that receives over four million visitors annually.

 The serene expanses of Wallenstein Gardens belie their callous benefactor.
 The gardens were designed for Albrecht von Wallenstein, a brutally successful general in the army of the Holy Roman Empire.
 Wallenstein reportedly had 26 houses razed to make way for his vast palace, now home to the Czech Republic’s Senate.
 The interior gardens have been painstakingly restored and are now a free public park.